Foxinodes/bitsong-dao-distribution/README.md

 ### Objective

-- If a validator has more tokens than its target (surplus), the excess is transferred via `MsgRedelegate` or `MsgUndelegate`.
+- If a validator has more tokens than its target (surplus), the excess is transferred via `MsgBeginRedelegate` or `MsgUndelegate`.
 - If a validator is below its target, we try to recover tokens either from validators with a surplus or from unclaimed rewards (`MsgDelegate` after a withdraw).

 ### Commands